raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 defined to only have "per-message" semantics.
 Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS(0) TCP Keepalive option
 {{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server-initiated signalling.
+For example, a server cannot arbitrarily instruct a client to close a connection because the server can only send EDNS(0) options in responses to queries that contained EDNS(0) options.

-This document defines a new DNS Stateful Operations OPCODE used to carry persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
+This document defines a new DNS Stateful Operations OPCODE used to carry operations within persistent stateful connections, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs including ones used to manage session timeouts and termination.

+This new format has distinct advantages over the an RR based format because it is more generic, more flexible and more compact.
+Each TLV definition is specific to the use case, and as a result contains no redundant or overloaded fields.
+Importantly, it completely avoids conflating DNS Stateful Operations in anyway with normal DNS operations or with existing EDNS(0) based functionality.
+A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middle-box behaviour.

 With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell